 In Year 1 you will be employed for 10 weeks at Alton Towers Resort, working in front-line roles in retail, hotel and park operations.
 Following this hands-on learning experience, you should be ready to work at team leader level in Year 2, when you’ll complete a further 10-week placement.

 Throughout your studies, your time in the classroom will relate directly to the practical experience and skills development you’ve gained while working as part of the resort team.

-The course operates on a modular basis that provides flexibility and choice.
-Typically the majority of modules are 30 academic credits with a smaller number of 15 credit modules.
+The course operates on a modular basis with each module equating to 15 credits.
 Each credit taken equates to a total study time of around 10 hours.
 Total study time includes scheduled teaching, independent study and assessment activity.
-Full-time students take modules worth 60 credits per semester, with part-time students taking proportionately fewer credits per semester.
-All students take a total of 120 credits per level and 360 credits for the degree as a whole.
-Your overall grade for the course and your degree classification are based on the marks obtained for modules taken at levels 5 and 6.
-The full-time course has one start point in September.
+Students take modules worth 60 credits per semester.
+All students take a total of 120 credits per level and 240 credits for the foundation degree as a whole.
+Your overall grade for the course and your foundation degree classification are based on the marks obtained for all modules taken at levels 4 and 5.
+The course has one start point in September.